guipdutra/awesome-geek-podcasts/README.md

 * [Reactive](http://reactive.audio/) - A podcast which merges, filters, scans and maps streams of thoughts about software engineering, culture, and technology.
 * [Reasonably Sound](http://www.infiniteguest.org/reasonably-sound/) - Context, explanation and a little celebration of the complexities and awesomeness of audio, and the various cultures which surround and have grown around it.
 * [Reply All](https://gimletmedia.com/show/reply-all/) - Reply All is a show about the internet.
+* [Risky Business](http://risky.biz/netcasts/risky-business) - Risky Business was established in February, 2007.
+It take a lighthearted look at information security news and features.
 * [Roots Radio](https://roots.io/radio0) - Roots Radio is a new podcast about the Roots tools, a chance for the Roots team to talk with some folks doing cool things with their own Roots related projects, and general banter about modern web development.
 * [Ruby Rogues](https://devchat.tv/ruby-rogues) - Ruby Rogues is a weekly panel discussion about programming.
 Ruby and technologies like Rails are what we have in common, but the discussions cover parts of the Ruby ecosystem, gems (libraries) as well as programming practices, tools, and careers.
 * [Ruby5](https://ruby5.codeschool.com) - The latest news in the Ruby and Rails community.